Shreeya-R/exploratory-data-analysis---customer-loans-in-finance/README.md

 - last_payment_date: remove missing value rows due to it not being normally distributed & percentage of missing data being very low (0.1346%)
 - last_credit_pull_date: remove missing value rows due to it not being close to a normal distribution & percentage of missing data being extremely low (0.0129%)

-## 2. Installation Instructions
-- import yaml
-- import pandas etc if not included in code of the class
-- import db_utils.py

-## 3. Usage Instructions
-Go through class RDSDatabaseConnector & go through each method.
-- load_credentials (loads the credentials.yaml file to give the dictionary for credentials)
-- initialise_SQLAlchemy (initialises the SQLAlchemy engine)

-## 4. File Structure of the Project
-- db_utils.py
-    - This connects to the RDS
-    - Converts data to pandas dataframe
-    - Converts pandas dataframe to csv
-- familiarise_with_data.py
-    - Loads loan_payment
-    - Looks at familiarises self with data
-- DataTransform_class.py
-    - Converts columns to correct data format
-    - Contains the class DataTransform, and corresponding methods
-- DataFrameInfo.py
-    - Extracts information from the DataFrame and it's columns
-    - Contains methods to generate useful information about the DataFrame
-- missing_values.py
-    - Deals with missing data values
-    - Creates 2 classes to deal with missing values
-    - impute mean when data is numeric & not skewed
-    - impute median when data is numeric & skewed
-    - impute mode when data i sstring(object) or numeric

-## UNFINISHED CODE
-- doc strings for RDSDatabaseConnector class in db_utils.py
-- Clean up misisng values file using a .ipynb file
-- Update details in this file